Child Care Subsidy

 - Estimated family income for the current financial year

-- Details about your recognised activity (e.g. work hours, study load, volunteering)
+- Details about your recognised participation (e.g. work hours, study load, volunteering)

 - Information about your child, including their Customer Reference Number (CRN)